 - Nissan Motor Acceptance Corporation / Infiniti Financial Services

 If your lender isn’t listed, but you purchased GAP and believe you are owed a refund from your lender, there is always the potential for new cases as we receive more information and investigate.
 Please contact us for a free consultation with one of our knowledgeable attorneys.

 How Can I Fight Back?

 Pursuing individual claims for GAP refunds can cost more than most consumers could ever expect to recover.
 But individuals owed money by their lenders can band together in class action lawsuits, seeking recovery of GAP fees owed to them and changes in the way their lenders do business.
 A class action lawsuit gives more people access to the legal system for relief, saves on costs and court time, and allows individuals to combine their claims to make their case stronger.

 Do I Have a Case?

 The best way to determine if you have a potential case is to discuss your situation with a knowledgeable attorney.
-Our attorneys can review your Auto Finance Agreement, GAP Agreement, and the termination of your car loan, and advise you how to proceed.
+Our attorneys can review your Auto Finance Agreement, GAP Agreement, and the termination of your car loan and advise you on how to proceed.